qnzhou/nanospline/README.md

 auto rationa_beziers = nanospline::convert_to_RationalBezier(nurbs);
 ```

-It is sometimes possible to convert a rational Bézier curve into a plane Bézier
+It is sometimes possible to convert a rational Bézier curve into a Bézier
 curve, and convert a NURBS curves into a BSpline curve.
 Such conversion is allowed when the all weights are the same.
 Otherwise, an
 exception will be raised.